What are the best glass baby bottles?

 The glass makes them very easy to clean up and prevent and scratches which can harbor bacteria or milk spot staining.
 Again the measurements are etched into the bottle, which is always a bonus as no need to worry about the markings coming off.

 One bugbear with these bottles is that the teats seams to stain easily.
 Be prepared to replace them once baby starts to wean.
 If you prefer to replace the teats the bottle are interchangeable with Medela teats if you have a Medela breast pump.

 If you need a glass bottle a little larger than the standard 4 and 8 oz. size then check out the Born free glass range.
 These bottles come as 5oz small bottle and 9 oz. larger bottles.
 The bottle are a great larger alternative to the popular Philips Avent glass bottles.

 These bottles clean really easily and won’t retain the smell of milk once clean, unlike plastic alternatives.
 Other noted pros of using these bottles are that they heat up extremely quickly for feeds.
-The bottles are very resistant to any accidental drops and even more so if use with the provided silicone sleeve as protection.
+The bottles are very resistant to any accidental drops.
+You can use them with the provided silicone sleeve for added protection.

 Just note if you intend to buy these bottles for storing expressed milk, you cannot place the bottle in the freezer.
 The bottles are prone to breaking if heated to quickly during the thawing process, so it’s best not to take the risk and check out our next option or plan to decant from freezer bags